anvyzhang/progbar/README.md

 * Print a progress bar while doing iteration on a ruby array using `prog_each`
 * Print the progress in percentage and time remaining, that you can known about how long it will take to complete the iteration.
+* Auto ajust the bar length for terminal width.

 ## How to use